 - Checking and approving any contracts or agreements with third parties that may handle the company’s sensitive data.

-- The IT and Facilities Officer is responsible for:
+- The Head of IT is responsible for:

 - Ensuring all systems, services and equipment used for storing data meet acceptable security standards.